 If anyone out there is interested in coming on the podcast to talk about self-care that works for them, tips that they might have, or things that are not working for them just so that we can have a discussion about it, I would love to have you on.
 Email my assistant email@example.com and you can schedule an interview with me.
 I’d love to talk to you about self-care and what is working, what isn’t working, and what your goals are.

 You might not know, but this podcast is actually brought to you by your donations.
 So, those of you who donate monthly to the podcast, a huge shout out and a huge thank you to you.
-In order to continue to provide this high-quality resource for free for women throughout the world, we need your monthly recurring donation, so please go to BTR.org, scroll down to the bottom, click on Make A Donation, and set your monthly recurring donation today.
+In order to continue to provide this high-quality resource for free for women throughout the world, we need your monthly recurring donation, so please consider setting your monthly recurring donation today.

 Similarly, if this podcast is helpful to you please tell friends about it or post about it on Facebook.
 I know it’s iffy because you might not want people to know this is happening to you, but the “I know a friend who benefited from this greatly and more women need to know about it” method works really well.